An Efficient Modular Exponentiation Proof Scheme: Introduction

 \subsection{Our contribution}

 For our purposes, the Gerbicz-Pietrzak construction is not applicable due to inhomogeneous relations between checkpoints.
-We present a double check scheme similar to that of Gerbicz, and we extend it to a certification scheme with a divide-and-conquer structure similar to the Pietrzak verifiable delay function, completing a practical and sound proof scheme for modular exponentiation in general.
+We first present a double check method like Gerbicz did, and we then extend it to a proof scheme with a divide-and-conquer structure, completing a practical and sound proof scheme for modular exponentiation in general.

 The new construction can be further generalized into the verification of an individual intervals of steps of the left-to-right modular exponentiation process, allowing for further division of the Fermat probable prime test process, to the point where it becomes feasible to distribute steps across multiple computers for world-record level probable prime tests.
-We have incorporated our described certificate construction to new versions of the Genefer source code.
+We have incorporated our described certificate construction to version 4 of Genefer.
+Our process of verification has been successfully implemented and deployed on PrimeGrid, immediately doubling the total throughput.